War in southern Vietnam (1945–1946): Chinese forces in northern Vietnam

-Chinese communist guerilla leader Chu Chia-pi came into northern Vietnam multiple times in 1945 and 1948 and helped the Viet Minh fight against the French from Yunnan.
+Chinese communist guerrilla leader Chu Chia-pi came into northern Vietnam multiple times in 1945 and 1948 and helped the Viet Minh fight against the French from Yunnan.
 Other Chinese Communists also did the same.

 British involvement

 Upon Gracey's arrival on 13 September to receive the surrender of Japanese forces, he immediately realized the seriousness of the situation in the country.
 Saigon's administrative services had collapsed, and a loosely controlled Viet Minh-led group had seized power.
 In addition, since the Japanese were still fully armed, the Allies feared that they would be capable of undermining the Allied position.
 Furthermore, Gracey had poor communications with his higher headquarters in Burma because his American signal detachment was abruptly withdrawn by the U.S. government for political reasons; it was a loss that could not be rectified for several weeks.

 Gracey wrote that unless something were done quickly, the state of anarchy would worsen.
 This situation was worsened by the Viet Minh's lack of strong control over some of their allied groups.
 Because of this, the French were able to persuade Gracey (in a move which exceeded the authority of his orders from Mountbatten) to rearm local colonial infantry regiments who were being held as prisoners of war.

 Gracey allowed about 1,000 former French prisoners of war to be rearmed.
 They, with the arrival of the newly formed 5th Colonial Infantry Regiment (RIC) commandos, would then be capable of evicting the Viet Minh from what hold they had on the Saigon administration.
 Gracey saw this as the quickest way to allow the French to reassert their authority in Indochina while allowing him to proceed in disarming and repatriating the Japanese.

 Gracey faced another problem in his relations with Mountbatten.
 One example of this occurred on Gracey's arrival in September.
 He drew up a proclamation that declared martial law and stated that he was responsible for law and order throughout Indochina south of the 16th parallel.
 Mountbatten, in turn, made an issue of this, claiming that Gracey was responsible for public security in key areas only.
 The proclamation was published on 21 September and, although Mountbatten disagreed with its wording, the Chiefs of Staff and the Foreign Office supported Gracey.

 During the following days, Gracey gradually eased the Viet Minh grip on Saigon, replacing their guards in vital points with his own troops which were then turned over to French troops.
 This procedure was adopted because the Viet Minh would not have relinquished their positions directly to the French.